ceega7/amadeus/README.md

   });
   ```

-  The *'ret'* property takes the '\*' wilcard as a string or a list of columns as an array.
+  The second argument must have a *'ret'* property which either takes the '\*' wilcard as a string or a list of columns as an array.
 Once the **activeQuery** has been created, a query can executed by chaining calls to the **.select** function.

   ```javascript
   db.select('languages_I', {